Faculty

 学科

 Hello everyone.
-I’m James Taylor from the English Department.
+I’m James Taylor, an English teacher at ICT.

 James Taylor